 Compare the concrete intelligence available from Pramata's approach to predictive approaches that point to potential risk or potential value.
 What is more tangible—the ability to systematically manage price increases and boost profitability by 3-5%, or an opportunity score with limited context saying that this customer might be of interest?
 One equals a guaranteed ROI if executed on swiftly, while the other one has a lot of 'maybes' hidden in it, particularly if there are gaps in your base customer data (which will reduce the accuracy of the prediction).

-Does this mean that predictive has no place in digitization strategy for enterprise customers?
+Does this mean that predictive has no place in digitization solutions for enterprise customers?
 Not at all.
 Predictive has its purpose, and the possibilities from data science are truly exciting.
 However, we believe in (because we’ve seen) immediate results gained from getting accurate, complete and actionable information about current customers into the right hands at the right time!
 In fact, if you don't have this precondition in place, the ability to actually execute an effective predictive strategy may be greatly hindered, if not downright impossible.